First Indochina War

-In 1950, the USSR and a newly Communist China recognized the DRV while the US recognized the State of Vietnam.
-The conflict to a considerable extent turned into a conventional war between two armies equipped with modern weapons.
-France was helped by the United States, and the Việt Minh by China.
-Guerrilla warfare continued to occur in large areas.
-French Union forces included colonial troops from the empire – North Africans; Laotian, Cambodian and Vietnamese ethnic minorities; Sub-Saharan Africans – and professional French troops, European volunteers, and units of the Foreign Legion.
+The Chinese Communist victory of 1949 changed the nature of the Indochina War.
+In 1950, the newly established People's Republic of China and the Soviet Union recognized the DRV while the United States recognized the State of Vietnam.
+The conflict largely resembled a conventional war between two armies equipped with modern weapons, although guerrilla warfare continued to occur in many areas.
+The United States provided assistance to France, while China assisted the Viet Minh.
+French Union forces included colonial troops from the empire – North Africans, Sub-Saharan Africans, Laotian, Cambodian and Vietnamese ethnic minorities – and professional French troops, European volunteers, and units of the Foreign Legion.
 The use of French metropolitan recruits was forbidden by the government to prevent the war from becoming more unpopular at home.
 It was called the "dirty war" (la sale guerre) by French leftists.
 In December 1950, France officially established an army for the State of Vietnam.
 In September 1951, the US began providing direct economic aid to the State of Vietnam.
+Segments of the population supported neither the communist Viet Minh nor the French colonialists, and were labeled attentistes.
+After the internationalization of the war, several among them stepped off the fence and entered the political contest.

-The French strategy of inducing the Việt Minh to attack well-defended bases in remote areas at the end of their logistical trails succeeded at the Battle of Nà Sản.
+The French strategy of inducing the Viet Minh to attack well-defended bases in remote areas at the end of their logistical trails succeeded at the Battle of Nà Sản.
 French efforts were hampered by the limited usefulness of tanks in forest terrain, the lack of a strong air force, and reliance on soldiers from French colonies.
-The Việt Minh used novel and efficient tactics, including direct artillery fire, convoy ambushes, and anti-aircraft weaponry to impede land and air resupplies, while recruiting a sizable regular army facilitated by large popular support.
-They used guerrilla warfare doctrine and instruction from Mao's China, and used war materiel provided by the Soviet Union.
-This combination proved fatal for the French bases, culminating in a decisive French defeat at the Battle of Điện Biên Phủ.
+The Viet Minh used novel and efficient tactics, including direct artillery fire, convoy ambushes, and anti-aircraft weaponry to impede land and air resupplies, while recruiting a sizable regular army facilitated by large popular support.
+They used guerrilla warfare doctrine and instruction from China, and used war materiel provided by the Soviet Union.
+This combination proved fatal for the French bases, culminating in a decisive French defeat at the Battle of Dien Bien Phu.

 An estimated 400,000 to 842,707 soldiers died during the war as well as between 125,000 and 400,000 civilians.
-Both sides committed war crimes including killings of civilians (such as the Mỹ Trạch massacre by French troops), rape and torture.
+Both sides committed war crimes, including killings of civilians (such as the Mỹ Trạch massacre by French troops), rape and torture.